Upgrading

 - ANTHROPIC_API_KEY=prxy_live_xxx

-Cloud export ships in v1.1.
-In v1, start local mode fresh and let it learn from new traffic.
+Cloud export is planned.
+Today, start local mode fresh and let it learn from new traffic.

 Step 4.
 (Optional) Cancel cloud subscription